Yealink W41P: The DECT Desk Phone

-In order to provide potential users with everything they might need to know about the pack, we will break down the W41P’s components in detail.
+To provide potential users with everything they might need to know about the pack, we will break down the W41P’s components in detail.

 The W41P bundle consists of the W60B base station, the T41S handset, and the DD10K pairing dongle.

 One of the essential ideas behind the W41P pack is to eliminate the need for additional network cables in the workspace.
 Usually, desk phones such as the T41S are powered via an AC adapter and wired via the local router’s network cable.